eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 We recommend that you refresh your copybooks from time to time.
 To refresh your copybooks, press **F1** and run the command **Clear downloaded copybooks**.
 This command clears the global storage folder so that copybooks are downloaded again from the mainframe.

+### Retrieving Copybooks from TAR files

+You can specify TAR files that contain copybooks in the extension settings.
+The TAR files can be stored locally, as a PDS member, or in a USS folder.
+TAR files that are stored in remote locations are downloaded to a folder in the workspace.
+COBOL Language Support also enables you to specify individual subfolders to search within the TAR file.

+1. Open the COBOL Language Support extension settings.
+2. Switch from **User** to **Workspace**.
+3. Under **Cpy-manager: Paths-local**, specify paths to TAR files and prefix them with **tar:**.
+To specify a path within the TAR file to index, add **::*path/*** after the TAR file location.
+If you do not specify a path, the entire TAR file is indexed.
+   **Example**: **tar:cpy/copy.tar::account/** specifies the **/account** subfolder of the TAR file **copy.tar** that is located in the **/cpy** subfolder of the workspace.
+4. Under **Cpy-manager: Paths-dsn**, specify paths to the TAR files in the format **tar:DSN(MEMBER)**.
+To specify a path within the TAR file to index, add **::*path/*** after the TAR file location.
+If you do not specify a path, the entire TAR file is indexed.
+5. Under **Cpy-manager: Paths-uss**, specify paths to the TAR files and prefix them with **tar:**.
+To specify a path within the TAR file to index, add **::*path/*** after the TAR file location.
+If you do not specify a path, the entire TAR file is indexed.
+6. Open a file or folder.
+   Copybook support features are now enabled.

 ### Retrieving Copybooks from Endevor

 When you open a COBOL file using Explorer for Endevor, COBOL copybooks that are specified in the Endevor element processor group are automatically downloaded to your VS Code global storage folder.